void

 Radetzky is mentioned when Švejk is led past a statue of him on the way to the garrison prison at Hradčany. Švejk obviously honoured him by saluting.

-The Radetzky march is mentioned directly in [IV.1] Dobromil where the not very sober interrogator/interpreter hums it but adds his own lyrics.
+The Radetzky March is mentioned directly in [IV.1].
+This happened in Dobromil where the not very sober interrogator/interpreter hums it but adds his own lyrics.

 Background